SvenGDK/PSX-XMB-Manager/README.md

   It can be downloaded from here: https://cloudbase.it/ceph-for-windows/
   - Install the client and reboot (required)

-This tool allows also the installation on a directly connected HDD, but do not 2 HDDs at the same time, there's no "Change connected PS2 HDD" option yet.
+This tool allows also the installation on a directly connected HDD, but do not connect 2 HDDs at the same time, there's no "Change connected PS2 HDD" option yet.

 ## Creating a new project
 - Go to Projects -> New -> You can choose here between a game or homebrew (app) project